aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 * __receiveMessageWaitTime__: Will determine [long
   poll](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html)
   duration.
 The default value is 20 seconds.
+* __enabled__: If If the SQS event source mapping should be enabled.
+The default is true.

 ```ts
 import * as sqs from '@aws-cdk/aws-sqs';